 Perineal Tear Claims *

-A perineal tear is a split in the skin and muscles between the vagina and the rectum.
+A perineal tear, also known as a vaginal tear, is a split in the skin and muscles between the vagina and the rectum.
 It can inflict a serious amount of pain on an individual and is usually due to a natural childbirth.
-Research study carried out showed that over 85% of women who give birth naturally sustain some form of perineal injury, 65% of these women required suturing in order to make a recovery.
+Research study carried out showed that over 85% of women who give birth naturally sustain some form of vaginal injury, 65% of these women required suturing in order to make a recovery.
 Although this form of injury is common for many women, in some situations it could have been caused due to the negligent treatment of the medical team.

 Women who are most at risk to a perineal tear are those who are carrying a baby heavier than 8lb or 4kg.
 Likewise, if the second stage of labour is very short or assisted delivery is required using a forceps or ventouse this may increase a woman’s chances of sustaining an injury.